alexandrnikitin/blog/_drafts/hoisting-in-net-explained.md

 }
 ```

 These two methods are semantically the same and produce the same effect.
-That movement of some statements is called "hoisting".
+That movement of some statements is called __"hoisting"__.

-### JIT
+### What does JIT have to do with it?

+Everything it can!
+And it does!
+JIT performs the hoisting optimization for us and even better us!!!

 ![Good news everyone!]({{ site.url }}/images/hoisting-in-net-explained/good-news.jpg)

-JIT performs the hoisting optimization for us!!!

 Unfortunately, there's no information on the internet at all.
-Searching [Google for "hoisting .NET"][google-hoisting] doesn't show anything, but trivial examples of hoisting length of array and a lot of JavaScript.
+Searching [Google for "hoisting .NET"][google-hoisting] doesn't show anything, but trivial examples of hoisting a length of an array and a lot of JavaScript.
 MSDN keep silent too.
-There's the RyuJIT overview page on github that has a short description of [the Loop Code Hoisting.][github-docs-lch]
+There's the RyuJIT overview page on github that has a short description of [the "Loop Code Hoisting".][github-docs-lch]

-The knowledge that such kind of optimizations exist is already enough for development.
-But we want to dig deeper, right?
+The fact that the hoisting optimization exists in JIT is already good enough to know.
+But good enough isn't enough, right?
+We're lucky ones, we have the sources of CoreCLR!
+Let's take a look at what is there.

+### The sources

 The main entry point